SarahRichards1928/knossos/_drafts/documentation.md

 * * *

 Coordinates
 -----------

-*   In the upper left section of **Knossos**, you can enter the x-,y-,z-coordinates of a location you want to move to, e.g. to find the seedpoint of your tracing.
+*   In the upper left section of **Knossos**, you can enter the `x`, `y`, and `z` coordinates of a location you want to move to, e.g. to find the seedpoint of your tracing.
-*   Simply type in the coordinates each one in the corresponding coordinate field, or simply copy your coordinates from the excel file (separated by blanks, e.g. 100 100 100) and click on the Paste button left from the coordinate fields or press V on your keyboard while holding down CTRL.
+*   Simply type each coordinate into the respective field, or simply copy your coordinates from an excel file (separated by blanks, e.g. `100 100 100`) and click on the `Paste` button left from the coordinate fields (or press `Ctrl+V` on your keyboard).

 ### Copy coordinates

-*   If you want to extract the coordinates of your current location, click on the *Copy*-Button left from the coordinate fields.
+*   If you want to extract the coordinates of your current location, click on the `Copy` button left from the coordinate fields.
 The coordinates will be copied to your clipboard, separated with blanks.

 * * *

-Edit Skeleton (menu)
+Edit Skeleton (Menu)
 --------------------

 ### Work Mode